 Timely for the lockdown?

 Being in lockdown has, of course, restricted our activities to what is achievable in isolation.
 For me, writing, wine tasting, and drinking carry on at home unabated.
-But any other wine-related activity has been impossible.
-And so it is, whatever our profession or interests are.
-But one potential advantage of confinement is that it’s a useful time for brushing up knowledge or learning new skills.
+But other wine-related activities have had to be postponed.
+However, one potential advantage of confinement is that it’s a useful time for brushing up knowledge or learning new skills.
 And not just by reading; of late, webinars have come to the fore as well.

 The Comité Champagne has always been an excellent source of information, but this new digital course takes it to another level.
 The title of MOOC is an acronym that stands for Massive Open Online Course.
 A MOOC is a free online course available for anyone to undertake.
 The idea is to provide an affordable and flexible way to learn new skills, develop a career, and deliver quality educational experiences at scale.

 It’s CPD for those working in the wine and hospitality sectors.
 But this course is aimed just as squarely at those that don’t.
 No prior knowledge is required, apart from an interest in Champagne, yet there’s enough detail to create real expertise.
-No online course can replicate the value and energy that comes from personal interaction.
-But given that option isn’t available right now, this is an excellent way to acquire new knowledge and skills.
+An online course isn’t designed to replicate the energy from personal interaction.
+Nonetheless, it’s a really excellent way to acquire new knowledge and skills.

 The Classic version